Joy-Division/KCEJ-Wiki/Common/Source/ReadMe.md

 ## Style

 KCE Japan seemingly did not enforce a very strict coding standard.
-Certain styles are preferred over others but they are not kept entirely consistent throughout the entire codebase.
+Certain styles are preferred over others but they are not kept entirely consistent throughout a given codebase.

 The following are examples of things not kept consistent:
 - Indentation alternates between tabs and spaces.
 In addition, the indended tab display width between was not kept consistent between source files either.